Skip to main content

 A plant defense is a trait that increases plant fitness when faced with herbivory.
 This is measured relative to another plant that lacks the defensive trait.
 Plant defenses increase survival and/or reproduction (fitness) of plants under pressure of predation from herbivores.

 Physical, or mechanical, defenses are barriers or structures designed to deter herbivores or reduce intake rates, lowering overall herbivory.
 Thorns such as those found on roses or acacia trees are one example, as are the spines on a cactus.
-Smaller hairs known as trichomes may cover leaves or stems and are especially effective against invertebrate herbivores (Pillemer and Tingey 1976).
+Smaller hairs known as trichomes may cover leaves or stems and are especially effective against invertebrate herbivores (Pillemer & Tingey, 1976).
 In addition, some plants have waxes or resins that alter their texture, making them difficult to eat.
-Also the incorporation of silica into cell walls is analogous to that of the role of lignin in that it is a compression-resistant structural component of cell walls; so that plants with their cell walls impregnated with silica are thereby afforded a measure of protection against herbivory (Epstein 1994).
+Also the incorporation of silica into cell walls is analogous to that of the role of lignin in that it is a compression-resistant structural component of cell walls; so that plants with their cell walls impregnated with silica are thereby afforded a measure of protection against herbivory (Epstein, 1994).

 Chemical defenses are secondary metabolites produced by the plant that deter herbivory.
 There are a wide variety of these in nature and a single plant can have hundreds of different chemical defenses.
 Chemical defenses can be divided into two main groups, carbon-based defenses and nitrogen-based defenses.

 1. Carbon-based defenses include terpenes and phenolics.
 Terpenes are derived from 5-carbon isoprene units and comprise essential oils, carotenoids, resins, and latex.
-They can have several functions that disrupt herbivores such as inhibiting adenosine triphosphate (ATP) formation, molting hormones, or the nervous system (Langenheim 1994).
+They can have several functions that disrupt herbivores such as inhibiting adenosine triphosphate (ATP) formation, molting hormones, or the nervous system (Langenheim, 1994).
 Phenolics combine an aromatic carbon ring with a hydroxyl group.
 There are several different phenolics such as lignins, which are found in cell walls and are very indigestible except for specialized microorganisms; tannins, which have a bitter taste and bind to proteins making them indigestible; and furanocumerins, which produce free radicals disrupting DNA, protein, and lipids, and can cause skin irritation.

 2. Nitrogen-based defenses are synthesized from amino acids and primarily come in the form of alkaloids and cyanogens.
 Alkaloids include commonly recognized substances such as caffeine, nicotine, and morphine.
 These compounds are often bitter and can inhibit DNA or RNA synthesis or block nervous system signal transmission.
 Cyanogens get their name from the cyanide stored within their tissues.
 This is released when the plant is damaged and inhibits cellular respiration and electron transport.